sourcewalker/swift.umbraco/README.md

 # swift.umbraco
-A template project for starting Umbraco project.
+A template project for starting Umbraco monolith project.